m3y54m/stm32-overclocking-challenge/README.md

 ![272330538-33f3ca02-53d7-43d8-b7e8-4d9710d3b592](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/e4244b24-531a-4b03-af12-02b64dca1da4)

-Now we set the clock frequency to 144 MHz.
-In this case, the output pulse frequency on PC14 reaches about 10.25 MHz:
+After configuring the project for `SYSCLK = 144 MHz`, the output pulse frequency on PC14 increases to approximately *10.25 MHz**.

 ![272323571-58dff154-c042-475d-a193-3547b6c880b5](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/72a911da-384e-4c9d-b1a6-83e317b1e375)

-**The frequency of 10.3 MHz is the highest frequency that the output remains stable for at least 10 minutes.**
+**The frequency of 10.25 MHz is the highest frequency that the output remains stable for at least 10 minutes.**

-Now we set the clock frequency to 160 MHz.
+Now we configure the project for `SYSCLK = 160 MHz`.
 In this case, the output pulse frequency on PC14 reaches about 11.47 MHz, but after about 20 seconds, it becomes unstable and the output is cut off.

 ![272323640-4c23c660-227e-40a5-a059-5ee8ab06594d](https://github.com/m3y54m/stm32-overclocking-challenge/assets/1549028/48bf6bc8-f718-4b5e-ae8e-dda39a5a48d1)

-From now on, by increasing the clock frequency, we do not see any pulses in the output of PC14, which indicates that the microcontroller is hanging and it is not possible to increase its working frequency anymore.
+From now on, by increasing the clock frequency, we do not see any pulses on PC14, which indicates that the microcontroller is not functioning properly and it is not possible to increase the clock frequency anymore.

 ### Solution 2